-In the morning we start a walking tour from the centuries old Kale – Skopje fortress.
+In the morning we start a walking tour from the centuries-old Kale – Skopje fortress.
 We will continue to the Old Turkish Bazaar, mingling with the locals, meeting different cultures and religions, old forgotten crafts, as well.
-After that we go to the Archaeological museum of Macedonia with one of the biggest ancient coins collection in the world exclusively from the Macedonian territory.
-We walk across the Stone Bridge, the land mark of the city, and stop in front of the biggest monument and fountain of Alexander the Great.
+After that, we go to the Archaeological Museum of Macedonia with one of the biggest ancient coins collection in the world exclusively from the Macedonian territory.
+We walk across the Stone Bridge, the landmark of the city, and stop in front of the biggest monument and fountain of Alexander the Great.
 The next stop will be the memorial house of Mother Teresa.
 She was born in Skopje in 1910.
 In the afternoon we drive to the mountain Vodno where we visit the Millennium cross.
-To visit this landmark of Skopje, we take cable car up to the top of the hill, a great place to admire the panoramic view to the city and plane of Skopje.
+To visit this landmark of Skopje, we take the cable car up to the top of the hill, a great place to admire the panoramic view of the city and plane of Skopje.
 Back to Skopje, free evening.

 Day 8Skopje - Grachanica – Prishtina (100 km) (B)

 Today we enter the youngest European country – Kosovo and its capital Prishtina.
 Close to the capital, we will make the first stop to visit a UNESCO protected medieval monastery in Gracanica, completed in 1321 by the Serbian King Milutin.
 The monastery is rich with medieval era fresco paintings.
-Than we drive to Prishtina.
+Then we drive to Prishtina.
 Accommodation in a hotel and start exploring the city visiting the Emin Gjiku Ethnographic Museum, set in Ottoman houses, with a range of Ottoman weapons, clothing and jewel and household items exhibited.
-In the city centre we will see a 26 meter high clock tower.
+In the city center, we will see a 26-meter high clock tower.
 We will stop at the National Library to see the unique architecture of this building.
-In the Independent House of Kosovo we will find out the story of the former president Ibrahim Rugova and Kosovo’s campaign for independence.
-Sultan Mehmet Fatih Mosque and Jashar Pasha Mosque are the next on the list, the most important Ottoman mosques and local attractions.
+In the Independent House of Kosovo, we will find out the story of the former president Ibrahim Rugova and Kosovo’s campaign for independence.
+Sultan Mehmet Fatih Mosque and Jashar Pasha Mosque are the next on the list, the most important Ottoman mosques, and local attractions.
 Free evening.